Board Members Click on a name to view more.

 Carla Moran has served Lubbock as a community leader for more than 15 years.
 Fiercely dedicated to all her volunteer efforts, she has co-chaired the All Saints Episcopal School Endowment Campaign; served as a Chairman of the City of Lubbock Appointments Advisory Board; and is a member of the Board of Trustees for the Museum of Texas Tech University Association and an Emeritus member of Friends of Music at Texas Tech University.

-Kay Sanford is President, Grants Administrator, and Trustee for The CH Foundation.
-She also serves as Public Relations Officer for Sanford and Tatum Insurance Agency.
+Kay Sanford is President, Executive Director and Trustee for The CH Foundation.
 A community-recognized leader, mentor and dedicated volunteer with service on numerous community boards, Kay has long supported the arts in Lubbock as President of the Lubbock Symphony Orchestra Board and as a Board member for Ballet Lubbock and Civic Lubbock, Inc.

 Kerry Sessions is a life-long resident of Lubbock and a community leader – having maintained an avid interest in both entertainment and the arts in our community.
 She has served on several community and civic boards promoting and supporting both areas of interest.
 With a background in real estate development and marketing, she has been owner of a large country and western nightclub, booking large scale touring artists in Lubbock.